lunarcon/subtitles/sim/README.md

-A simulation of the display and speecn to text programs.
+A simulation of the display (not to scale, or to spec) and speech to text programs.
 Run run.ps1 to run both the files simultaneously, and wait 5 seconds.